terragraph/terragraph-planner/docs/runbook/Input_Files.md

 KML/KMZ format.

 ### Requirements

 **General**

 1. The projection information and the coordinate reference system (CRS) should be correct.
-2. The veritical projection system should be correct if provided.
+2. The veritical projection system should be correct, if provided.
 3. All the building outlines are expected to be in the `Polygon` geometry type.

 **Shape file specific**

 In addition to the general rules, there are some extra rules if you are using zipped shape files.
 1. All the files should be put at the top level of the zip file.
-2. Only one `.shp` file, together with the corresponding `.shx`, `.prj` and `dbf` files should be included in the zip file.
+2. Only one `.shp` file, together with the corresponding `.shx`, `.prj` and `dbf` files, should be included in the zip file.

 ## Candidate Topology File

-The candidate topology file is only used in an optimization-only plan, and gives a network with all the sites and links.
-The candidate topology file should be in the KML/KMZ format.
+The candidate topology file is only used in an optimization-only plan, and represents a network with all the sites and links.

 The input candidate topology file can be either in a KML/KMZ format or a zipped file of two csv files.
-The [Topology KML File](Output_Files.md#topology-kml-file) from the output of a LOS plan can be reused in the optimization plan directly.
+The [Topology KML File](Output_Files.md#topology-kml-file) from the output of a LOS plan can be re-used in the optimization plan directly.

 ### Requirements

-All the input folder names or column names are case-insensitive.
+1. All the input folder names or column names are case-insensitive.

 **KML/KMZ**